GLVis/glvis/README.md

 provided as input, using the `-k` command-line option and the `keys` script command.

+For high-order meshes and/or solution data, GLVis performs element subdivision to try to represent the data more accurately.
+However, for highly-varying data or large meshes, the auto-selected subdivision factor (see the [Auto-refinement](#auto-refinement) section below) may not be sufficient -- use the keys <kbd>o</kbd> / <kbd>O</kbd>, described below, to manually adjust the subdivision factor.

 SPDX-License-Identifier: BSD-3-Clause <br>
 LLNL Release Number: LLNL-CODE-443271 <br>